tedk13/pui-website/content/docs/content/content.md

 Fonts
 {{< /heading >}}

-Platform UI also considers font strategy; Specific to legibility in the scope of our appliactions, we've chosen the following Google webfonts:
+Platform UI also considers font strategy; Specific to legibility in the scope of our applications, we've chosen the following Google webfonts:

 | Usage | Font Family |
 |----------|-------------------------------------------------------------|